 The Complainant contends that the Respondent has no rights or legitimate interests in respect of the Disputed Domain Name because it has not licensed, permitted or authorized the Respondent to use the Complainant's trademark or to sell its products and for those reasons, the Respondent is not making a bona fide offering of goods or services.
-The Complainant submits that "[the] Respondent willfully adopted [the] Complainant's trademark within the Disputed Domain Name and copied [the] Complainant's copyrightprotected product photographs and description in an attempt to unfairly capitalize on the valuable goodwill [the] Complainant has built in its CHEWY Marks and induce Internet users to purchase goods from [the] Respondent's Website."
+The Complainant submits that "the Respondent is using the Domain Name to engage in fraud by exploiting and infringing the Complainant's trademarks and copyrights, and engaging in fraudulent and phishing activities, all in an apparent attempt to mislead consumers into thinking that the website and Domain Name are authorized by the Complainant, when in fact they are not".

-This Panel accepts that the Respondent is not an authorized reseller with a legitimate interest in a domain name incorporating a Complainant's mark, and there is no disclaimer on the website the Disputed Domain Name resolve to, therefore it cannot meet the tests set out in Oki Data Americas, Inc. v.
+This Panel accepts that the Respondent is not an authorized reseller with a legitimate interest in a domain name incorporating the Complainant's mark, and there is no disclaimer on the website the Disputed Domain Name resolve to, therefore it cannot meet the tests set out in Oki Data Americas, Inc. v.
 ASD, Inc., WIPO Case No. D2001-0903.
-Nor, alternatively, is the Respondent commonly known by either of the Disputed Domain Name.
+Nor, alternatively, is the Respondent commonly known by the Disputed Domain Name.

-The composition of the Disputed Domain Name consists of the word "happy" and the Complainant's trademark with the letter "s" added.
-In this Panel's view, the conduct indicates an awareness of the Complainant and its mark and intent to take unfair advantage of such, which does not support a finding of any rights or legitimate interests.
-In order to find rights or legitimate interests in a domain name based on its dictionary meaning, the domain name should be genuinely used, or at least demonstrably intended for such use, in connection with the relied-upon dictionary meaning and not to trade off third-party trademark rights (see WIPO Overview 3.0, section 2.1).
+The composition of the Disputed Domain Name consists of the definite article "the" and the Complainant's trademark.
+In this Panel's view, the conduct indicates an awareness of the Complainant and its mark and intent to take unfair advantage of such, which does not support a finding of any rights or legitimate interests (see WIPO Overview 3.0, section 2.5.1).

-In this case, the Panel finds that the Respondent has no rights or legitimate interests in respect of the Disputed Domain Name because it is engaging in an illegitimate commercial use of the Disputed Domain Name by suggesting some association with the Complainant and misleading consumers who are seeking out the Complainant's mark CHEWY to opportunistically divert Internet traffic to its web page.
+This Panel finds that the Respondent has no rights or legitimate interests in respect of the Disputed Domain Name because it is engaging in an illegitimate commercial use of the Disputed Domain Name by suggesting some association with the Complainant and misleading consumers who are seeking out the Complainant's mark MADEWELL to opportunistically divert Internet traffic to its web page.